The financial strain of data breaches will continue to plague the healthcare industry next year. By Christine Kern, contributing writer

 RECENT HEALTH IT OUTCOMES NEWSLETTERS

 HEALTH IT OUTCOMES ON TWITTERHealth IT Outcomes on Twitter

-1pm-3pm EDT, Online Training
+1pm-3pm EST, Online Training

 Las Vegas, NV